terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

 key | description
 :--- | :---
-vpc | The created VNET as an object with all of it's attributes.
-This was created using the aviatrix_vpc resource. transit_gateway | The created Aviatrix transit gateway as an object with all of it's attributes. aviatrix_firenet | The created Aviatrix firenet object with all of it's attributes. aviatrix_firewall_instance | A list of the created firewall instances and their attributes. azure_rg | The name of the Azure resource group that the Aviatrix infrastructure created in azure_vnet_name | The name of the Azure vnet created firewall_instance_nic_names | The names of the NICs of the firewall(s) fw_name | A list of the firewall names created
+[vnet](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_vpc) | The created VNET as an object with all of it's attributes.
+This was created using the aviatrix_vpc resource.
+[transit_gateway](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_transit_gateway) | The created Aviatrix transit gateway as an object with all of it's attributes.
+[aviatrix_firenet](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_firenet) | The created Aviatrix firenet object with all of it's attributes.
+[aviatrix_firewall_instance](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_firewall_instance) | A list of the created firewall instances and their attributes. azure_rg | The name of the Azure resource group that the Aviatrix infrastructure created in azure_vnet_name | The name of the Azure vnet created firewall_instance_nic_names | The names of the NICs of the firewall(s) fw_name | A list of the firewall names created